 CLASP (Consortium of Latin American Studies Program) founded the Américas Award in 1993 to encourage and commend authors, illustrators and publishers who produce quality children’s and young adult books that portray Latin America, the Caribbean, or Latinos in the United States, and to provide teachers with recommendations for classroom use.

-Miss Rose has spent a good amount of her life in libraries.
-Her grandmother was a librarian and in high school, Miss Rose’s first job was as a page at her local library.
+Rose has spent a good amount of her life in libraries.
+Her grandmother was a librarian and in high school, Rose’s first job was as a page at her local library.
 She strayed briefly to receive a degree in Theater at Columbia College Chicago and work in children’s theater, but she always came back to the library.
-Some of Miss Rose’s favorite books are the Harry Potter series (don’t ask her to pick a favorite book from the series unless you want to have a really long conversation ;-), When I Reach You by Rebecca Stead, Dinosaur Kisses by David Ezra Stein, and Jazz Baby by Lisa Wheeler & R. Gregory Christie.Email Rose
+Some of Rose’s favorite books are Amari and the Night Brothers by B.B Alston, When I Reach You by Rebecca Stead, Dinosaur Kisses by David Ezra Stein, and Jazz Baby by Lisa Wheeler & R. Gregory Christie.Email Rose

 Before coming to The La Grange Park Library, Ms. Margaret worked in a bookstore and taught first grade for several years.
 She believes being a children’s librarian is the perfect mix of her two favorite things: books and children!
 Working in the library has been a great opportunity to use her teaching experience for planning story times, after school programs and reader’s advisory skills.
 She really enjoys connecting young readers to new books and developing their passion for reading.
 Some of her favorite childhood stories include: Millions of Cats, The Little House, The Secret Garden, James and the Giant Peach and Mouse Tales.Email Margaret